Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Method

 \subsubsection{Learnable weights gating}

-This method involves taking a weighted sum of feature vectors, where weights are learned during training.
+This method involves taking a weighted sum of feature maps, where weights are learned during training.
 The weights dimension is 1x1x$C$, where $C$ is the number of channels.
 This allows the model to learn the importance of feature channel-wise.
 The learnable weights $W$ are initialized to 0, and squashed by the tanh activation function.
-In the first training step, $tanh(W)$ will output 0, which means the sideload model in this step is identical to the YOLO11n model.
-This initiation enables the sideload model to gradually adapt to the fused representations over time.
+In the first training step, $tanh(W)$ will output 0.
+This means that the fused feature maps, at step 0, are identical to those extracted from the upstream YOLO11n backbone pretrainied on COCO.
+This initiation enables the framework to gradually adapt to features learned from domain-specific images via FM-PaCL on unannotated data.